Maya Weug

-Maya Martine Els Weug (born 1 June 2004) is a Dutch-Belgian-Spanish female racing driver, currently competing in the Italian F4 Championship for Iron Lynx.
-She is a member of the Ferrari Driver Academy and the first female driver to have ever joined the academy.
+Maya Martine Els Weug (born 1 June 2004) is a Dutch, Belgian, and Spanish racing driver who competes in F1 Academy for MP Motorsport as part of the Ferrari Driver Academy.

+She previously finished third overall in the 2024 F1 Academy season with Prema Racing, and scored points in the 2023 Formula Regional European Championship for KIC Motorsport.
+She has been a Ferrari junior since 2021—the first female driver ever to join the programme.

 Career

 Karting

 Weug started karting when she was seven years old.
 She has competed in multiple national championships, such as the Spanish Karting Championship, where she finished second in the Alevin Class in 2015.
 2016 was Weug's first year on the international karting stage, where she would immediately show her talent, winning the WSK Final Cup in the 60 Mini category, where she beat fellow future academy member Dino Beganovic.
-In the next four years the Dutch racer continued to compete on the international karting stage, making appearances in both the CIK-FIA Karting European Championship and Karting World Championship; her best result in the former ended up being a 17th place in 2020.
+In the next four years, the Dutch racer continued to compete on the international karting stage, making appearances in both the CIK-FIA Karting European Championship and Karting World Championship; her best result in the former ended up being a 17th place in 2020.